 The name of the great leader evokes the deepest of respect and sincere affection of millions all over the globe.
 Lenin's ideas guide the socialist nations in their effort to build a new life.
 And they are winning over ever larger segments of the working people in imperialism's citadels and in the developing countries.
 Interest in Lenin's writings is steadily growing among the broadest of progressive circles.
-Lenin's works have been translated into 125 languages of the world; according to UNESCO figures, they lead the world for translated literature.
+Lenin's works have been translated into 127 languages of the world; according to UNESCO figures, they lead the world for translated literature.
 This convincingly shows the triumph of Lenin's ideas throughout the world.

-Celebrations of the Lenin birth centenary which were held in more than 120 countries most strikingly demonstrated the victory of Leninism.
-Huge editions of books by and about Lenin were published; special newspaper and magazine issues as well as radio and TV programmes and films were dedicated to him: and seminars and conferences were held to mark the centenary.
-In a message to the UNESCO-sponsored international symposium on "Lenin and Development of Science, Culture and Education," held in Tampere, Finland, the then UN Secretary-General U Thant noted that the UN Commission on Human Rights, in recognition of Lenin's great practical and theoretical contribution to man's progress, welcomed the UNESCO General Conference decision to mark the Lenin Centenary, and called attention to the historic impact of Lenin's humanitarian ideas and work on the advancement and realisation of economic, social and cultural rights.
+Celebrations of the Lenin birth centenary which were held in more than 120 countries most vividly demonstrated the victory of Leninism.
+Huge editions of books by and about Lenin were published; special newspaper and magazine issues as well as radio and TV programmes and films were dedicated to him; and seminars and conferences were held to mark the centennial.
+In a message to the UNESCO-sponsored international symposium on "Lenin and Development of Science, Culture and Education," held in Tampere, Finland, the then UN Secretary-General U Thant noted that the UN Commission on Human Rights, in recognition of Lenin's great practical and theoretical contribution to man's progress, welcomed the UNESCO General Conference decision to mark the Lenin Centenary, and called attention to the historic impact of Lenin's humanitarian ideas and work on the advancement and realization of economic, social and cultural rights.

-The highlight of the centenary celebrations was the commemorative meeting held at the Moscow Kremlin Palace of Congresses, which was attended by delegations from many countries.
-At the meeting, in a report entitled "Lenin's Cause Lives On and Triumphs", Leonid Brezhnev, General Secretary of the CPSU Central Committee, spoke of the epoch-making significance of Lenin's role in mankind's destinies.
+The highlight of the celebrations was the commemorative meeting held at the Moscow Kremlin Palace of Congresses, which was attended by delegations from many countries.
+At the meeting, a report entitled "Lenin's Cause Lives On and Triumphs" was delivered by Leonid Brezhnev, General Secretary of the CPSU Central Committee.

-The increasing influence of Leninism on working people all over the world is bitterly resented by the ruling quarters in the capitalist countries, by capitalism's apologists and the propagandists of anti-communism and anti-Sovietism.
-Imperialism's ideologues. social-reformists and revisionists of Marxism-Leninism misrepresent Lenin's ideas and activities, either openly or in the guise of a pseudo-scientific "impartiality," and sometimes stooping to the basest of slander.
-But all in vain!
+The increasing influence of Leninism on working people all over the world is bitterly resented by the powers that be in the capitalist countries, by capitalism's apologists and the propagandists of anti-communism and anti-Sovietism.
+But all their efforts to undermine this influence are vain.
 The truth about Lenin is becoming better and better known everywhere.